-John: And the chapter is in the book The Teen’s Guide to Social Media and Mobile Devices: 21 Tips to Wise Posting in an Insecure World.
+John: And the chapter is in the book.
 There’s a lot here, and it’s a great book for you and your family.
-We’ve got it at focusonthefamily.com/radio.
-And, uh, we also have a downloadable PDF there, as well, about teens and tech.
-So stop by the website focusonthefamily.com/radio.
+We’ve got it at focusonthefamily.com/broadcast.
+We also have a downloadable PDF there, as well, about teens and tech.
+Now both of those resources, again, at focusonthefamily.com/broadcast.

 Jim: Jonathan, I want to get into some practical helps.

 Jim: Because many of us are not that tech savvy.
 But, um, privacy settings, that seems to be a real critical aspect of phones and especially your teen’s phones as well.
 Describe what privacy settings are, why they’re important, how you use them when you’re downloading apps of all kinds.
 What does it do for us?

 Jonathan: Well, you know, privacy setting seems like one of those boring topics.
 It’s the thing that when we get our phone for the first time, we just hit agree 27 times, right?